Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is the tax-free Personal Allowance?

 The personal allowance is the amount you can earn in a tax year before you need to start paying income tax.
-The allowance will be deducted from the total amount that you earn in a year, so if you go over it you’ll still only pay tax on the part of your income above the threshold.
+The allowance will be deducted from the total amount you earn in a year, so if you go over it you’ll still only pay tax on the part of your income above the threshold.

 You can only use the personal allowance once in a tax year, even if you’re employed and self-employed, or receive your income from a variety of sources.
 You won’t get a new allowance for each type of income – sorry!